The U.S. military shot down an unidentified object over Canada's Yukon territory

 "I spoke with President Biden this afternoon.
 Canadian Forces will now recover and analyze the wreckage of the object," Trudeau said.
 "Thank you to NORAD for keeping the watch over North America."

-The take-down comes a day after the U.S. military took down "a high altitude airborne object" off of the northern coast of Alaska, and a week after the military took down a Chinese spy balloon off the coast of South Carolina.
+The shooting down comes a day after the U.S. military took down "a high altitude airborne object" off of the northern coast of Alaska, and a week after the military took down a Chinese spy balloon off the coast of South Carolina.

 This is a breaking news story and will be updated.